asterinas/asterinas/src/services/comp-sys/component/README.md

 }

 fn main(){
-    component::init(component::generate_information!()).unwrap();
+    component::init_all(component::parse_metadata!()).unwrap();
     assert_eq!(INIT_COUNT.load(Relaxed),2);
 }
 ```

 ## Notes

 - Currently, initialization requires the presence of a `Components.toml` file, which stores some information about components and access control.
 The [tests](tests/kernel/Components.toml) provides a sample file of it.
-If the components declared inside `Components.toml` is inconsistent with the component found by `generate_information` macro (i.e. A crate depends on the component library but is not declared in `Components.toml`), then a compilation error will occur.
+If the components declared inside `Components.toml` is inconsistent with the component found by `parse_metadata` macro (i.e. A crate depends on the component library but is not declared in `Components.toml`), then a compilation error will occur.

-- The `generate_information` macro will generate the information of all components.
+- The `parse_metadata` macro will generate the information of all components.
 But ultimately which functions are called still depends on which `#[init_component]` macros are extended.
 If you want to test a component.
 Then, other components with a lower priority than it or other unused high-priority components will not be initialized at runtime.